FreddyE1982/python-elgato-streamdeck/README.md

 Working - you can enumerate devices, set the brightness of the panel(s), set the images shown on each button, and read the current button states.
+Hot-plug monitoring lets applications react to Stream Decks being connected or removed at runtime, and a simple macro framework is included for mapping button presses to custom actions.
+The ``MacroDeck`` helper also provides ``configure_key()`` for quickly assigning images, labels and callbacks to keys.

 Currently the following StreamDeck products are supported in multiple hardware
 variants: